 that attention on a specific thing.

 Attention and concentration developed in humans as defense mechanisms.
 Early humans

-of attention for long periods of time without getting stressed out.
+for long periods of time without getting stressed out.

 Stress is good in small quantities, but too much stress leads to burn out, accidents,

 or illness.
 Think of your life today.
 Stress?
 That's your middle name, right?
 Hurry